Hlavni station in Praha is a contender for the somewhat dubious status of Europe’s most bizarre main city station.

 But then I realised that the store with the blue and white signage, wasn’t the only shop still open on a Saturday evening, and was instead the ticket office at Hlavni.

 And the steps leading down from the lowest level in the mall, didn’t lead to a car park, but to the Metro station.

 Hlavni isn’t wholly unique in having a mall, as a substitute for a waiting rooms or departure concourses, as environments in which to wait for a train.

 Once I allowed myself to be guided by the comparatively clear signage, I was able to conclude ‘oh it’s like a taking a train from Elephant & Castle’, admittedly a fairly obscure reference point, but anyone who has ever used that station in south London prior to its shopping center’s demolition will see the parallels.

-If you will be travelling alone and arriving at Hlvani after nightfall, double check the location of any accommodation.
+If you will be travelling alone and arriving at Hlavni after nightfall, double check the location of any accommodation.

-A path way through this park leads to the closest tram stops to Hlvani.
+A path way through this park leads to the closest tram stops to Hlavni.

 Trains to Praha on the route from Germany via Decin call at Holešovice station before continuing on to Hlvani station.

 These trains also travel beyond the city on the route to Budapest, so when heading to Praha from Budapest there are direct trains to Holešovice station.